scitara-cto/dynamic-mcp-server/docs/getting-started.md

 ## Connecting from Cursor (or other MCP clients)

-To connect Cursor (or any MCP client that supports HTTP/SSE) to this server using an API key:
+To connect Cursor (or any MCP client that supports HTTP) to this server using an API key:

 1. **Find your API key:**